 Temple supports scholarly research by American and Chinese law professors as well as curriculum development for Chinese law schools in developing areas of law.
 Academic roundtables and workshops are designed to provide input and advice to Chinese legislators, regulators, scholars, and judges as they develop China’s legal infrastructure and institutionalize the rule of law.

 These programs result in comparative law publications and proposed legislation.
-Past and future topics include:
+Past topics include:

 - Fair Criminal Trial Workshop (July 2010)

 - Experiential Legal Education Curriculum Development (July 2007, July 2009)

 - Private International Law—Conflicts of Law (July 2005)